* published as Eye of the Storm in Canada

 And the heat goes up.

-Not for the feint of heart, Harvest redefines the detective novel - order it now.
+Not for the feint of heart, Harvest turns the detective novel inside-out - order it now.

 * published as River of the Dead in the United Kingdom and Harvest in Canada